Cosmic-Innovative/vertstack/README.md

 1. Update the `getTitle` function in the `TitleComponent` in `src/App.tsx`
 2. Modify the meta tags and structured data as needed for your specific content

+## Performance Optimization

+- Code splitting for language resources
+- Lazy loading of images and components
+- Preloading of critical assets

+## Accessibility

+The template includes various accessibility enhancements, including:

+- Proper heading structure
+- ARIA labels
+- Keyboard navigation support
+- High contrast mode support

+## Security

+- Enhanced Content Security Policy (CSP)
+- Implementation of additional HTTP security headers
+- Input sanitization to prevent XSS attacks

+## Error Handling and Logging

+- Robust error boundary system with fallback UI
+- Centralized logging mechanism for client-side errors

 ## Testing

-This project uses Vitest for testing.
-Vitest is a Vite-native testing framework that's fast and efficient.
+The template uses Vitest for testing.
 It's compatible with Jest's API, making it easy to migrate existing tests.
 Our testing strategy includes:

 1. **Unit Tests**: For testing individual components and functions in isolation.
 2. **Integration Tests**: For testing how different parts of the application work together, such as routing and internationalization.

+with a goal of >80% test coverage.

 ### When to Write Tests